yovchev/vui-capstone/README.md

 [image1]: ./images/pipeline.png "ASR Pipeline"
 [image2]: ./images/select_kernel.png "select aind-vui kernel"

+## To start the project
+use this in the comand line `docker-compose up`

 ## Project Overview

 In this notebook, you will build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!